 JOB TITLE

-Consultant Plastic Surgeon
+Specialty Doctor in Respiratory

 DATE OF VACANCY

-April 2025
+Immediate

 BASE

-Exeter
+North Devon District Hospital

-A Warm Welcome
+A Warm Welcom

-Hi, I'm Adrian Harris, Chief Medical Officer at the Royal Devon University Healthcare NHS Foundation Trust.
-Thank you for the interest you have shown in working with us at what is an exciting time for our organisation.
-We are one of the largest healthcare Trusts in the country and we have ambitions to be a clinically-led, digitally-enabled teaching organisation.
+Hi, I'm Adrian Harris Chief Medical Officer of Royal Devon University Healthcare NHS Foundation.
+Thank you for the interest that you have shown in working with us, at what is an unprecedented time for healthcare across the UK but also an exciting time for our organisation, now one of the largest healthcare Trusts in the country.

 Our Trust is a special place to work.
-We foster creativity, innovation and a personal approach to high-quality patient care.
-We are proud of our Plastic Surgery department, which is nationally recognised for its multidisciplinary specialist clinical care and research activity.
-We are committed to further developing this successful and cohesive team and want to bring the very best clinicians to Devon.
+We foster creativity, innovation and a personal approach to high quality patient care.
+We are proud of our medical teams many of which are nationally recognised for their specialist clinical care and research activity.
+We are committed to the further development of this successful and cohesive team and recognise the importance of bringing the very best clinicians to Devon.

 Good luck with your application and I look forward to meeting you soon.

 Prof Adrian Harris

 We welcome enquiries for further information and strongly encourage informal visits either in person or virtually so that you can get a feel for what it's like to work with us.
-A list of contacts is detailed in the final section of this pack.
+A list of contacts is detailed in the final section of this pack